lukejpreston/junit_viewer/README.md

 Features
 ========

 **Reads a file or folder (and all sub folders) of XML results** Hence you don't need to run this on separate files

 **Has it's own API** Now you can embed it in your own test runners in order to save the results in a quick and nice viewer

 **Single Page Results** You don't need to have a whole folder of files in order to view your results (trke all other junit viewers)

+**Shows HTML output** This tool will show HTML in your test messages, meaning it is a great test snapshot tool to show images

 **Using Express to start a server** Means you can just hit refresh and you have your latest tests instead of re-running Junit Viewer